idia640/presentations/week10/PITCHME.md

 <img src="images/fogg.png" align="center" vertical="100%" horizontal="100%">

+This model posits that three elements must be present for a behavior to occur:
+- motivation
+- ability
+- trigger

+When a behavior does not occur, at least one of these three elements is missing.

+behaviormodel.org

 This is not a predictive model like Prospect Theory: it's more of a heuristic.
 But you can think of "ability" in terms of cost.
 Is it worth the effort (value) to perform the behavior?